Undline/UndChain/readme.md

 I wanted to provide some examples of co-chains to help provide a better idea of what a co-chain could look like.

 - **Main Chain** - This co-chain is responsible for creating the messaging protocols that go between various user types.
 It sets up two tokens, one for validators and the other for partners.
 Compiler for the Pseudo programing language, it creates an alias system that allows users to have user names that could be used for easier transactions (user names begin with an @).
 It sets the rules to create chain rules, which includes several options such as developer compensation, tokenomics and preferred validators.
 It maintains the block time for the chain and it stores the link that go across multiple networks.
 There will be more details on all this later since the main chain's code is here.
 There is also a protocol for digital asset assignment meaning that one or more users can own a digital asset and make fees off of it's use (think Music where you have the writer and the music as two separate but required pieces to create the DA); there should also be a way to make groups that can be used as a user.
 Create a emergency message system that the chain owner can use to contact all users of that chain.
 Perception score which helps identify bad actors on the network.
 Convergence which helps with the blockchain getting too large.
-Licenses framework to show how to write licenses for the chain (allows users to see what they can and cannot do on chain). *Does the main chain need to keep a list of the known validators of other chains?*
+Licenses framework to show how to write licenses for the chain (allows users to see what they can and cannot do on chain).
+Subscriptions, this system allows users to pay using a subscription model that expires on a defined date; this will make budgeting easier for users.
+Open transaction, this keeps a digital asset transaction with the same end user open in the event something like a tip is to be given. *Does the main chain need to keep a list of the known validators of other chains?*

 - **Mimic** - This is our AI chain, in here we create very specific models that are great at a particular task then link that up to a hypervisor that directs the incoming request to the correct model. *The reason for many small models rather than one monolithic model is so it's easier to change and can run on various hardware*

 - **Pages** - This is our Web 4 system that delivers something similar to webpages, but instead of HTML and CSS you have **M3L** and **GSS**.
 The advantages of those markups is they allow a single component to be updated rather than an entire document so it's less load on the network.
 The goal is to also get rid of cookies so you're not helping companies track your habits online.
 This also introduces AdCoin which is used for pulling up different pages; you can trade for it or earn it by interacting with ads.
 This also sets up UnaS (UndChain naming service) which will be responsible for resolving names from addresses, much like how DNS works today.
 There is also a protocol called Adult_Swim which is a verification system to know if a particular user is above a set age.
 There will also be a content rating system to help both classify content as well as promote it.

+- **Will** - This chain serves as an emergency backup system in the event that either you loose your keys or you pass away.
+The idea is that you set a threshold of time to transpire where you have no network activity.
+If this occurs a smart contract (per your instructions) executes and transmits your digital assets to the wallet(s) of your choosing.
+We will also be creating a 'compromised' button so that if you notice your account is hacked you can hit this button and it will freeze your account (you won't be able to make transactions).
+You may also set withdraw limits that can go off at a set interval of your choosing (either total daily or per transaction).
+A Will takes up to seven days in order to take effect, but if a freeze is hit during that time the Will is ignored and the previous one is used (or the assets are locked) *I am debating on this being on the main chain, I think this could be a core feature.*

 - **Live** - This is our decentralized audio / video streaming system; this will be our first attempt at making a system who's goal is to have low latency system that is designed to be interactive between the provider and the participant (think live chat and a streamer).